 People always tell you that you’ve changed.
 Do you believe them?
 I do.
-You are not the same person you were when you and your partner first moved back to the city from upstate early 2020.
+You are not the same person you were when you and your partner first moved back to the city from upstate in early 2020.
 You’re not the same person who used to cry every time someone let you down, betrayed your heart, or took advantage of your kindness.
-You’ve learned how to protect yourself from this harm, and now you’re even stronger than you were before.
+Instead, you’ve learned how to protect yourself from this harm, and now you’re even stronger than you were before.

 You’ve overcome so many challenges over the past year.
 You lost some family and friends, learned to set personal boundaries, removed toxic relationships from your life, learned to manage your migraines, and finally found a healthy way to cope with your depression and anxiety.
 Suppose no one has said it yet.
 I’M PROUD OF YOU.
 I am proud of you for standing up for yourself and taking charge of your own life.